-- 1.)
-Under certain conditions, external magnetic fields can reverse one or more channels in the Measuring Head.
+- Under certain conditions, external magnetic fields can reverse one or more channels in the Measuring Head.
 The accuracy indicators will show an error in those channels until the bus current level rises high enough to effectively turn on all channels (2-3Vdc is the minimum reliable channel voltage).
 This condition can cause false alarms.
 For more information on this, please refer to technical bulletin TEC9908, "Resolving External Magnetic Field Errors". - 2.)
 In some installations, when the channel voltages are balanced, the channel LEDs will remain on, even though the bus is turned down to zero.
 In this case, the accuracy diagnostics circuit is in an unstable condition and alarm faults, as indicated by the channel LEDs, should be ignored.
 Note that, in general, the Metering Unit's 0.1% accuracy is only guaranteed when the primary bus current is above 5% of the full scale rating of the unit.

 A relay contact output is available to connect to a remote warning system.
 The relay is closed under normal operating conditions and opens when a fault condition occurs.
-The output connections are available via terminals on TS1.
-Refer to wiring and interconnection diagrams for details.
+The output connections are available via a connector located on the left side of the Metering Unit.
+The terminals are designated on the appropriate interconnection diagram.
 The terminals are used as follows:

 Contact Terminals Condition

-TS1-64,65
+TS2-12,13 TS2-13,14

-Open Fault condition, zero bus current, or

-Metering Unit turned off
+Open Closed Fault condition, zero bus current, or Metering Unit turned off

-Closed Normal operation
+Closed Open NORMAL OPERATION

-\ see notes above on zero bus current condition.
+See notes above on zero bus current condition.